 He joined Visa International at the beginning of 2005 as the VP, Head of Technology / CTO for the Central and Eastern Europe, Middle East and Africa (CEMEA) region where he gained global exposure to the payments industry and became exposed to the diverse challenges across individual regions.
 As the chair of a number of global committees within Visa, Andrew rapidly gained a reputation for fresh thinking and being a catalyst for innovation and change, by proposing pragmatic solutions to complex problems, thereby getting all parties to embrace the potential of new and emerging technologies.

 AV moved to Visa Europe in 2007 in order to establish the Technology Research and Development department within the Technology Office where, as VP of Technology Research, he was responsible for global scanning and scouting and establishing the R&D Centre of Excellence which encompassed the entire innovation process from ideation through incubation and proposition validation.

 After delivering numerous new innovations and hundreds of keynotes and workshops to audiences ranging from 10 to over 2,000 in size, he left Visa Europe in 2014 in order to help a broader range of organisations write their own story of the future.

-Having spent over 30 years leading innovation initiatives across a wide variety of organisations, there are sure to be many ways he could help you on your innovation journey.
+Having spent over 35 years leading and participating in innovation initiatives across a wide variety of organisations and industries, there are sure to be many ways he could help you shape the future of your organisation.